 However, these days cloud computing services provide one of the easiest routes to remote access.

-These online services are becoming increasingly popular, particularly for smaller businesses that are unable to justify investing in their own server.
+Online services are becoming increasingly popular, particularly for smaller businesses that are unable to justify investing in their own server.
+Cloud software providers have invested in security, with many offering two-factor authentication to ensure it’s only the people you want to access your files can do so.

-Cloud computing services are generally very well-suited to being accessed from anywhere.
-Indeed, if your business ranks mobile working as a high priority, it's worth consulting your IT supplier to understand how cloud services can help.
+Cloud computing services offer a secure and low-cost way to give staff access to your files and software remotely.
+If your business ranks mobile working as a high priority, it's worth consulting your IT supplier to understand how cloud services can help.

-You can also make use of remote desktop connection software.
-This works like a remote control for your main computer, so you can log in to it over the internet and access your usual programs, files and settings.
+If using various cloud software providers seems complicated, you may prefer to use remote desktop connection software.
+This works like a remote control for your main computer, so you can log in to it over the internet and access your usual programs, files and settings, providing a more familiar interface for your staff to use.

 Remote access to email and files